Home › | Jane Austen › | Austen Places

 Exploring places connected to Jane Austen’s life and her novels can add more depth to our understanding of her life and fiction.

-Visit the Maps of the Novels section to explore the settings of her stories.
+• In the Maps of the Novels section, you can find maps and articles from Persuasions and Persuasions On-Line that discuss the settings of her stories.
 In each novel, her “3 or 4 Families in a Country Village” are situated in a specific part of England.
 While the villages and estates are fictional, Austen often names real counties, towns, and landmarks, giving her stories a clear sense of place.

 Learn about the churches closely linked to Jane Austen and her family.